snp-technologies/aksworkshop-notes/README.md

 ## 1.1 Prerequisites

-### Azure subscription
+- Azure subscription

-#### Solution notes

-1. The `az login...` command is not required if using Azure Shell.
+  - The `az login...` command is not required if using Azure Shell.
-1. One can also log in with the Azure account Username/Password provided.
+  - One can also log in with the Azure account Username/Password provided.
+- Azure DevOps Organization account
+- GitHub account

 ## 1.2 Kubernetes basics